Download Our Free Sermon

 Sheet 2

-This second sheet is similar to the previous one in using different kinds of paper types.
-But, this one has a different header and a different organization.
+This second sheet is similar to the previous one using different paper types.
+But this one has a different header and a different organization.
 It has an added box to fill out the title of the message and another one to write the words they did not know.

 Sheet 3